danbriggs5/node-ws-rpc/README.md

 ## Client
 ### wsRpc.Client(address, socketOptions, rpcOptions)
-address and socketOptions will be passed directly to the (ws)[https://github.com/websockets/ws] module when creating the socket.
+`address` and `socketOptions` will be passed directly to the [ws](https://github.com/websockets/ws) module when creating the socket.
-rpcOptions:
+`rpcOptions`:
-- `connectionTimeout`: how long we should wait before closing the socket if the server is not responding to heartbeats.
+- `connectionTimeout`: how long to wait before closing the socket if the server is not responding to heartbeats.
 - `heartbeatPeriod`: how often to ping the server.

 ### client.call(methodName, body)
 Send a message to the server.
+Returns a promise.

 ### client.on(eventName, callback)
 Subscribe to an event.
-Possible event names are `['close', 'error']`.
+Valid event names: `['close', 'error']`.

 ### client.close()
 Close the socket.
 Will fire the `close` event if it hasn't already fired.

 ## Server
 ### wsRpc.Server(socketOptions, methods, rpcOptions)
-socketOptions will be passed directly to the (ws)[https://github.com/websockets/ws] module when creating the socket.
+`socketOptions` will be passed directly to the [ws](https://github.com/websockets/ws) module when creating the socket.
-methods is a dictionary containing all the callable functions.
-A client will receive a `404` status if they call a function that we haven't defined.
+`methods` is a dictionary containing all the callable functions.
+A client will get a `404` if they call a function that is not defined here.
-rpcOptions:
+`rpcOptions`:
-- `connectionTimeout`: how long we should wait before closing the socket if the client is not responding to heartbeats.
+- `connectionTimeout`: how long to wait before closing the socket if the client is not responding to heartbeats.
 - `heartbeatPeriod`: how often to ping the client.

 ### server.close()